jacknugent/pulse-tracker-server/README.md

 Track the whereabouts of the latest Pulse Bus in Richmond

+## Requirements

+- `redis-server`: you will need to install redis server.
+- Mac: `brew install redis-server`
+- Linux: `sudo apt-get install redis-server`
+- Windows: The Redis project does not officially support windows so you cannot use local development.
+You can still build this project in a Docker container using `npm run build`

 ## Configuration

 To run this application, you need to get an API key by making an account on [GRTC](http://new.grtcbustracker.com/bustime/home.jsp) and requesting for one under `My API`.
 Once you have it, add it to a `.env` file, something like: